Geizhals: Smartphone-Apps

 Since 2011 Geizhals offers Smartphone-App for Android. and iOs.
 It has features such as Barcode-Scan, to find the cheapest offer or finding the route to the nearest offer, which are not available for the Browser-version.

 Revenue

-Traders pay either by (i) Pay-by-click, paying for every user visiting the website from Geizhals, or by (ii) Pay-by-order, paying for evey sale.
+Traders pay either by (i) Pay-by-click, paying for every user visiting the website from Geizhals, or by (ii) Pay-by-order, paying for every sale.

 Geizhals also gets money by advertisements, however this income is inferior.